 As I have been doing this recent research, mainly looking for manly ways to use and test essential oils (and some other chemical free products that I am still looking at), I have noticed a few articles and stories around the risks of essential oils.
 Some of them were just plain hater sites… However, the more sensible sites and articles I thought made some good points.
 So, in the interest of sticking to my promise of keeping things real, I have outlined my findings below.

-What are the main risks?
+What are the main risks of essential oils?

 Here is a list of the main risks I have found: